the-turing-way/the-turing-way/book/website/ethical-research/activism.md

 (er-activism-landing)=
-# Activism
+# Activism for Researchers

 (er-activism-landing-prerequisites)=
 ## Prerequisites

 There are no prerequistes for this chapter.

 (er-activism-landing-summary)=
 ## Summary